Changissnz/nu_merchant_principal/README.md

 the information that they were originally given as input.

-The vulture, as the protector, in this brief abstraction of standard cryptographic practice, is far from how the literal vulture operates.
+The vulture, as the protector, in this brief abstract of standard cryptographic practice, is far from how the literal vulture operates.
 But information security practices usually do depend on protecting a spectator of sorts, including the possessor/narrator of information and the devices responsible for containing that information, so this description of the metaphorical vulture-protector is a fitting analogy for activity in that realm.
+Like the Game of Telephone, very well-known to many areas of the modern world, regardless of the area's technological and cultural prestige, vulture organization into cryptographic configurations may not produce the security intended.
+Sometimes, there is a big gap between the information deemed valuable, to be heavily guarded, and the security of the sentient being or place that information pertains to.
+Maybe the mystery of the unknown information, or the information presented in differing forms such as in encryption or gossip, sparks the right kind of outrage to pose real harm, especially if that information is not directly related to ensuring security of some form.
+When it comes to over-reliance on sentient beings in protectionist schematics, some may not be qualified to obey a prescribed quantification scheme.
+Quantification could fall short of predicting chaos reactive from some kind of information reception, which does not have to be the truth.